Yoga For Beginners: Ashtanga Yoga

 3. Asana

-Asana is the 3rd limb on the path that Patanjali has described.
-This does not mean yoga postures, but the capacity to remain unmoved with a straight spine for a long period.
+Asana is the third limb on the path that Patanjali has described.
+This does not mean yoga postures, but the capacity to remain unmoved with a straight spine for a long period of time.
 (The yoga postures will enable one to achieve this if one is physically willing to practice them.)

-From a yogic point of view, the body is a temple of the soul, the treatment of which is an essential stage of our spiritual development.
+From a yogic point of view, the body is a temple of spirit, the treatment of which is an essential stage of our spiritual development.
 Through performing asanas, we cultivate the practice of discipline and the capacity to focus, both of which are important for meditation.

 4. Pranayama

-Pranayama or breath control, the 4th stage consists of techniques designed to optimize the breathing mechanism and at the same time understand the link between the breath, the mind, and the emotions.
-If one can regulate one's energy, he/she can withdraw it from the outer senses and guide it up the spine, thereby raising one 's consciousness.
-Traditionally, pranayama is interpreted to indicate control over the breath, but it is simply regulating the energy in the body through flow of the breath.
+Pranayama or breath control, the fourth stage consists of techniques designed to optimize the breathing mechanism and at the same time understanding the link between the breath, the mind, and the emotions.
+If one can regulate one's energy, one can withdraw it from the outer senses and guide it up the spine, thereby raising one 's consciousness.
+Traditionally, pranayama is interpreted to indicate control over the breath, but it is simply regulating the energy in the body through control of the breath.

-As the direct meaning of pranayama, "Extension of Life Force" suggests, yogis claim that it not only rejuvenates the body but extends life itself.
+As the direct meaning of pranayama, "extension of life force," suggests, yogis claim that it not only rejuvenates the body but actually extends life itself.
 You can practice pranayama as an isolated technique (i.e. just sit and do a series of breathing exercises) or incorporate it into your everyday yoga routine.

 5. Pratyahara

-The 5th limb is indeed a retreat or a sensory transcendence.
+The fifth limb is indeed a retreat or a sensory transcendence.
 It is the internalization of one's focus and emotions.
-It is at this point that we make a deliberate attempt to take our mind away from the outside environment and the outside stimulation.
+It is at this point where we make a deliberate attempt to take our mind away from the outside environment and the outside stimulation.
 Keenly mindful of, and maintaining a detachment from our senses, we focus our attention inwardly.
 Pratyahara practice offers one the chance to stand back to have a peek at ourselves.
-This withdrawal helps one to critically examine our cravings—habits that could be damaging to our well-being and which are likely to conflict with our inner growth.
+This withdrawal helps one to critically examine our cravings: habits that could be damaging to our well-being and which are likely to conflict with our inner growth.

 6. Dharana

 Having freed ourselves from external disturbances, we will now cope with the disturbances of the mind itself.
-In the practice of concentration that precedes meditation, we learn how to slow down the mechanism of thought by focusing on a particular mental object—a certain energetic core in the body, the vision of god, or the quiet echo of the ‘Sound of Silence.’
+In the practice of concentration that precedes meditation, we learn how to slow down the mechanism of thought by focusing on a particular mental object: a certain energetic core in the body, the vision of a god, or the quiet echo of a sound.
 We have, of course, already started to improve our skills of concentration in the previous three phases of asana, pranayama, and detachment from the senses.

 In asana and pranayama, even when we pay attention to our actions, our attention flies.
 Our emphasis is continually changing as we fine-tune the many aspects of every single pose or breathing technique.
-We become self-observant in Pratyahara.
-In Dharana, we center our attention on a single point.
+We become self-observant in Pratyahara; now, in Dharana, we center our attention on a single point.
 Extended concentration periods inevitably contribute to meditation.

 7. Dhyana